 The anatomical location of the symptom may give an idea of the organ or organs involved.
 It may suggest the tissue type involved e.g. whether it is skin, muscle, nerve or blood vessel.
 Symptoms may also relate to a particular physiologic function.
 It may also indicate the probable pathology.

 General symptoms are usually manifestations of the derangement of one or more physiologic systems.
-It is expected even if the disease is in a specific organ.
+It is expected even if the disease is limited to a specific organ.
 Therefore, if symptoms expressed by the patient appear to be confined to an organ or site, the general symptoms expected with the pathological process or malfunctioning of the organ should be looked for.
 Diseases originating from an organ may have spread or extended to the surrounding region by the time the patient seeks help.
-The history becomes the means for the clinician to ascertain the beginnings of the disease.
+The history becomes the means for the clinician to ascertain the organ or physiologic system at the beginning of the disease.

 Symptoms of Specific Organs and Sites

 It would be desirable for the clinician to be able to work out a postulate of the site of illness, the physiological system or organ affected and the aetiology based on the symptoms.
 This requires a good knowledge of regional anatomy and physiology.

 The Symptom Complex